widged/gb-elm-language/en/type/04-tuple.md

 ## Tuples

-Tuples are denoted with () and contain comma-separated values.
-Every element in a tuple can be a different type, but a tuple has a fixed length.
+Tuples are denoted with () and their values are separated by commas.
+The length is fixed.
+Tuples they don't have to be *homogenous*.
+Unlike a list, a tuple can contain a combination of several types.

 ```elm
 ("elm", 42)
 ```

-Tuples are types but they are dependent on their length as well as the types of their components. (source: [learnyouanelm-03](https://github.com/learnyouanelm/learnyouanelm.github.io/blob/master/pages/03-types.md))

-The type of a tuple records the number of components and each of their types.
+The type of a tuple records the number of components s well as the types of the components..

 ```elm
 > (1, "2", True)